 Well this certainly made me think.

-it will be straightforward to present a picture of my viewing habits if requested.
+surely it will be straightforward to present a picture of my viewing habits if requested.
 I know this picture will be kept private from third party advertisers and neighbours, but I would not be so sure about the authorities.
-Surely knowing what sort of
+Surely knowing what

 Meanwhile TV makers are also trying to find a niche for their own internet TV services, perhaps in competition with YouView.